-Few things in life can be more exciting — or more daunting — than the Special Occasion.
-Be it a birthday, holiday, anniversary, promotion, graduation, or something different altogether, special occasions call for special meals, eaten at special restaurants.
-There will always be a reason to visit a fancy restaurant for a fancy meal, and finding that perfect restaurant can prove to be pretty stressful.
-That’s why we’ve tracked down the best restaurant for celebrating a special occasion in every state: These places will always be a sure bet.
+Be it a birthday, holiday, anniversary, promotion, graduation or something different altogether, special occasions call for special meals, eaten at special restaurants.
+Finding that perfect restaurant can prove to be pretty stressful, though.
+That’s why we’ve tracked down the best restaurant for celebrating a special occasion in every state.

-So what exactly makes a restaurant an ideal special occasion place?
-These are restaurants where you’ll want to dress up a little beforehand, and be prepared to spend a little (or a lot) more money than you usually do when dining out.
+These are restaurants where you’ll want to dress up a little beforehand and be prepared to spend a little (or a lot) more money than you usually do when dining out.
 Maybe you had to work hard at securing that in-demand reservation.
-Maybe there’s a white tablecloth on your table, and a menu that offers high-end fare (especially celebratory dishes like steak and lobster).
-If you’re really looking to splurge, maybe there’s a prix-fixe menu and add-ons like caviar and foie gras.
+Maybe there’s a white tablecloth on your table and a menu that offers high-end fare (especially celebratory dishes like steak and lobster).
+If you’re really looking to splurge, maybe there’s a prix-fixe menu and add-ons like caviar or foie gras.
 There should ideally be a good wine list and a wide variety of cocktails, and of course a nice selection of desserts.
-It should be romantic, but not so romantic that a family will feel out of place.
+It should be romantic, but not so romantic or highbrow that a family will feel out of place.
 And a private room for larger groups is always nice.
 Above all, it should be a restaurant that makes you feel special just by being there.
-After all, we’re celebrating a special occasion!

 Frasca Food and Wine/Yelp